stinos/micropython-wrap/README.md

     uPy __init__ = native class constructor or factory function of choice uPy __del__ = native class destructor
     uPy __exit__ = can be registered to call a void() method

+Furthermore there is optional support for wrapping each native call in a try/catch for std::exception, and re-raise it as a uPy RuntimeError

 The tests cover pretty much everything that is supported so they serve as documentation of the possibilities as well.